Safe and Successful Home Canning

-- Place the dome lid onto the base and over four to five minutes increase temperature setting of the stove until a column of steam 8 to 10 inches is evident from the small vent hole at the base of the dome.
-Venting is crucial for all air to be purged from the canner, so heat can be transferred as efficiently as possible.
+- Place the dome lid onto the base and over 4 to 5 minutes increase temperature setting of the stove until a column of steam 8 to 10 inches is evident from the small vent hole at the base of the dome.
+Venting is crucial to purge all air from the canner, so heat can be transferred as efficiently as possible.

 - Adjust the heat setting to maintain a boiling temperature (212 degrees F at sea level to 1,000 feet).
 If the steam canner does not have a built-in temperature sensor in the dome lid, insert a calibrated dial-stem or digital thermometer into the vent hole.